BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## Initialising Data

-Spawn the entity configured to your world size (looking through the examples will help explain this section too).
+Next it' time to spawn the bundle entity configured to your world size (looking through the examples will help explain this section too).

 In 3d length refers to the `x` dimension and depth refers to the `z` dimension.
 Each dimension should be exactly divisible by `10`.